sbaudray/Pacino/README.md

 # Pacino

-Goal:
+## Goals:

-A language that compiles to JavaScript
++ A language that compiles to JavaScript
-A syntax close to Elixir
++ A syntax close to Elixir
-A module system
++ A module system